cmroanirgo/wordish/README.md

 ### Note about accuracy

 The accuracy controls how many consecutive letters are remembered.
-For instance, if the accuracy is 5, when a word longer than that appears (eg 'welcome', then the tree would stop remembering after 'weclo' and the 'me' gets munged into the rest of the tree)
+For instance, if the accuracy is 5, when a word longer than that appears (eg 'welcome', then the tree would stop remembering after 'welco' and the 'me' gets munged into the rest of the tree)

 ### learn
 This is the first function to be called in order to populate the dictionary.
 It may be called multiple times to load different source texts.
 It has the form: